Minister for Immigration and Multicultural Affairs v Yusuf

 Minister for Immigration and Multicultural Affairs v Yusuf, also known as 'Yusuf', is a decision of the High Court of Australia.

-It is an notable case in Australian Administrative Law, particularly for its holdings regarding s430 of the Migration Act, and the meaning of jurisdictional error.
+It is a notable case in Australian Administrative Law, particularly for its holdings regarding s430 of the Migration Act, and the meaning of jurisdictional error.

 As of September 2020, 'Yusuf' is the 16th most cited case of the High Court.

 Background

 The appeal concerned four appeal proceedings in which refugee visas had been denied by the Refugee Review Tribunal.
 Each appeal reached the High Court via the appeal process written in Part 8 of the Migration Act.

 Each appeal argued that insufficient reasons had been provided by the decision makers who had denied the plaintiffs visas, under the act.
 Section 430 of the act mandated that decision makers provide reasons for their decision.
 All four appeal proceedings were successful before the Full Federal Court.

 The Minister then obtained special leave at the High Court.